FAQs - Frequently Asked Questions

 The Premier consults with the leaders of the other political parties having representation in the Legislative Assembly prior to selecting one of the qualified candidates from the selection committee’s list.

-The Ombudsman is an officer of the Legislative Assembly and is appointed by the Lieutenant-Governor in Council on the recommendation of the Legislative Assembly.
+The Ombud is an officer of the Legislative Assembly and is appointed by the Lieutenant-Governor in Council on the recommendation of the Legislative Assembly.
 Typically this takes the form of a motion on the floor of Legislative Assembly, as seen here at page 245:

 The same procedure is used for the province’s Child and Youth Advocate and Commissioner of Official Languages.